Production of The Lord of the Rings film series: Pre-production for Miramax

-Being a Disney-owned company, Miramax went to chairman Joe Roth, who went to CEO Michael Eisner with a request to aid Miramax on budgeting the production.
+Being a Disney-owned company at the time, Miramax Films went to chairman Joe Roth, who went to CEO Michael Eisner with a request to aid Miramax Films on budgeting the production.
 Eisner had recently demanded cost-cutting measures, and declined.
 Walsh said this was due to lack of faith in the property and concern over Jackson's proclivity to make violent films, although Eisner later claimed that he only refused because Harvey Weinstein refused to let him review the project or meet Jackson.
-Instead, Miramax looked for other studios like DreamWorks to join, but were again unsuccessful, and instead suggested merging the films into one.
+Instead, Miramax looked for other studios like DreamWorks and Lucasfilm Ltd. to join, but were again unsuccessful, and instead consider merging the two films into one.